Last updated 12/11/2020

 Mystery Science: an engaging, video-based learning website offering free and easy science ideas for remote learning for grades K-5.

 National Emergency Library: The Internet Archive has temporarily suspended all waitlists, allowing you to immediately check out any of the 1.4 million books currently in our lending library.
-Until June 30 or the end of the US national emergency (whichever comes later), every borrowable book will be immediately accessible by anyone and they doubled the number of books you can check out at one time.
+Until the end of the US national emergency (whichever comes later), every borrowable book will be immediately accessible by anyone and they doubled the number of books you can check out at one time.

 National Geographic Kids: NatGeo provides brain booster activities on its website, in addition to a Learn at Home page has material geared for Grades K-2, 3-5 and 6-12.
 Each day, parents and educators can check out National Geographic’s live broadcast videos.
 Students are connected with National Geographic explorers around the world.
 The videos, in English and Spanish, encourage students to get out and (safely) explore.